teegre/gmi/README.md

 `ssh_port =`
 Optional.

-`capsule_url =`

 Once everything is set up, enter: `gmi init`
 It creates the main directory structure and files for the capsule.

-**For convenience when deploying the capsule, you might want to disable password authentication for rsync on the server.
+**For convenience when deploying the capsule, you might want to disable password for rsync on the server.
 To do so:**

 On the server, enter: `sudo visudo`
 And add this line: `user ALL= NOPASSWD:/usr/bin/rsync`